mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc.md

 ### _troubleshoot_

-Assuming that you exported the token to environment variable `TOKEN`, let's assume the role and check if you can get the short-lived credentials:
+Assuming that you exported the token to the environment variable `TOKEN`, let's assume the role and check if you can get the short-lived credentials:

 - Extract the IAM Role ARN from secret